Wall Street drifts as US inflation slows but remains hot

 NEW YORK (AP) — Stocks are drifting on Wall Street Friday after a report showed inflation is slowing, though not quite as much as hoped.

-The S&P 500 was virtually unchanged in morning trading after swinging between a very small loss and gain.
-The Dow Jones Industrial Average was down 35 points, or 0.1%, at 33,721, as of 9:45 a.m.
-Eastern time, and the Nasdaq composite was virtually flat.
+The S&P 500 was 0.2% lower in morning trading after earlier shifting between very small gains and losses.
+The Dow Jones Industrial Average was down 86 points, or 0.3%, at 33,695, as of 10:19 a.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 Stocks around the world had earlier weakened after a U.S. government report showed prices getting paid at the wholesale level were 7.4% higher in November than a year earlier.
 That's a slowdown from October's rate of 8.1%, but it was nevertheless slightly worse than economists expected.